owlbarn/owl/README.md

 x.{0,1};;         (* Dense.get x 0 1 *)
 ```

-You can use `Dense.row` and `Dense.col` to retrieve a specific row or column of a matrix, or use `Dense.rows` and `Dense.cols` to retrieve multiple of them.
+We can use `Dense.row` and `Dense.col` to retrieve a specific row or column of a matrix, or use `Dense.rows` and `Dense.cols` to retrieve multiple of them.

 ```ocaml
 Dense.row x 5;;        (* retrieve the fifth row *)